MCP Server (Legacy Version)¶

 Toolset: incident_comment

-Function: Add a comment to a specified Incident
+Function: Add a new comment to a specified Incident

 Parameters: